TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 error = target - predictedPositionAfterBraking
 power = error * proportionalConstant
 ```
-We later would realize that this is just a more empirical version of a [PID controller with quadratic-damping]().
-The `b` is just the Derivative term and the `a` is the quadratic damping.
+We later would realize that this is just a more empirical version of a [PID controller with quadratic damping](https://github.com/TeamFrozenCodeFTC/Black-Ice-Path-Follower/edit/main/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md#predictivebrakingcontroller--empirical-pid-controller-with-quadratic-damping).
+The `b` is just the derivative term, and the `a` is the quadratic damping.

 **Fun Fact:** We originally thought our algorithm was falling apart here because it would be quite a few inches off from the target, so we tried adding Integral terms but eventually we figured out that one of our odometry pods was just defective.